vulgo/prime-b460i-plus-hackintosh/README.md

 - Accelerated graphics on supported Intel and AMD GPUs
 - Built-in audio
 - Built-in ethernet
-- Airport and Bluetooth using a natively supported device
+- Airport and Bluetooth using a natively supported device or BCM94360
 - USB
 - CPU power management
 - PCIe active-state power management